New Zealand’s Weird and Wonderful Wildlife

 3. Hector’s Dolphin

 Hector’s dolphins are the world’s smallest dolphin species.
 They are named after Sir James Hector, who first examined a dolphin specimen.
 You can mostly spot them riding the waves in the South Island.
 More famously, there are many pods in the Akaroa Harbour near Christchurch.
-Find out more on where to see dolphins at 5 Best Places to Swim with Dolphins in New Zealand.
+Find out more on where to see dolphins at the 5 Best Places to Swim with Dolphins in New Zealand.

 Kea are the only alpine parrot in the world and are most commonly found in the Arthur’s Pass National Park and on the road to Milford Sound in the Fiordland National Park.
 However, there’s always the possibility of seeing them in most alpine environments in the South Island.
 Warning: these cheeky parrots like dismantling cars.